-24. Recognizing problems & handle each Met Not met Not applicable appropriately
+24. Recognizing problems & handle each Met Not applicable Not met appropriately

-Failure to perform this task constitutes an automatic failure of this competency.
+\Failure to perform this task constitutes an automatic failure of this competency.

 After observing the student complete this study, I believe that he/she is competent to perform this study with minimal assistance.